-- Plan, organize, promote, facilitate and evaluate events/services for sophomore students including the Sophomore Residential Program (fall), posters in the residential areas, a spring workshop, and other appropriate workshops.
-Talk to the Director of Career Services about the programs/events. - Residential programs: communicate with the SJU Residential Staff (RAs and FRs); describe the program and garner their support and ideas (incorporate their ideas as appropriate) - Arrange for the scanner (sign-in sheets as back-up), materials, and evaluation forms for the event - Attend and facilitate the sophomore events, scan IDs, gather feedback, etc; coordinate the schedule to ensure all Sophomore Coordinators are participating, but balancing the number of events per each CA - Summarize the attendance and evaluative comment from the students (RAs and FRs for residential programs).
+- Work with the Director of Career Services on programs/events for first-year SJU residents - Plan, organize, promote, facilitate and evaluate events/services for sophomores including the Sophomore Residential Program (fall), posters in the residential areas, a spring workshop, and other appropriate workshops. - Communicate with the SJU Residential Staff (RAs, FRs) about programs and garner their support and ideas - Arrange for the scanner (sign-in sheets as back-up), materials, and evaluation forms for the event - Attend and facilitate the sophomore events, scan IDs, gather feedback, etc; coordinate the schedule to ensure all Sophomore Coordinators are participating, but balancing the number of events per each CA - Summarize the attendance and evaluative comment from the students (RAs and FRs for residential programs).
 Provide recommendations.
-Share the summary with the career staff including the CRC Assessment Coordinator - Develop the poster topics for the sophomore residential bathrooms; develop weekly creative posters - Educate all the CAs on various programs/services and schedule the CAs as needed for events
+Share the summary with the career staff including the CRC Assessment Coordinator - Plan topics for the first-year bathroom posters; develop creative posters and change out weekly - Educate all the CAs on various programs/services and schedule the CAs as needed for events - Maintain the Sophomore Outreach folder